-One of my young staffers recently asked if I could condense everything I’ve learned into 10 simple ideas that would serve as a guide to those starting out, starting over, or maybe beginning to realize they’re not where they’d like to be.
+A few years back, one of my young staffers suggested I condense everything I’ve learned into a few simple ideas to serve as a guide to those starting out, starting over or maybe realizing they’re not where they’d like to be.

-Money is like a tree: Plant it properly, care for it occasionally, but not obsessively, then wait.
+Money is like a tree: Plant it properly, care for it occasionally — but not obsessively — then wait.

 The lesson?
 Enjoy your life to the fullest every day — live like you’re going to die tomorrow.
-But since you’re probably not going to die tomorrow, plant part of your money in quality stocks, real estate or other investments; then hold onto them.
+But since you’re probably not going to die tomorrow, plant part of your money in quality stocks, real estate or other investments.
+Then, hold onto them.

 2. Listen to your own voice above all others